 Seth hung back a few hundred yards, doubling as her lookout.
 Their monthly trips had produced nothing edible yet.
 Her future, their future, relied on finding a solution.

-Trina stepped up the pace circumventing the trash digger who showed no interest in her.
-Trina’s senses were heightened to the emerging predawn light, the guards, and the Exiles—the unfortunate people who, once the tsunami hit the Gulf coast and changed the land they once knew, were neither afforded a place in academia or could find work to sustain them.
-Those underprivileged, uneducated people who had it bad before The Big Rise, are now worse off.
+Trina stepped up, circumventing the trash digger who showed no interest in her.
+Trina’s senses were heightened by the emerging predawn light, the guards, and the Exiles—the unfortunate people who, once the tsunami hit the Gulf coast and changed the land they once knew, were neither afforded a place in academia nor could find work to sustain them.
+Those underprivileged, uneducated people who had it bad before The Big Rise are now worse off.
 If that’s possible.
 Recent rumors at the University indicated Exiles are uniting and gathering strength.

-The weight of the automatic on her hip offered security, but Trina struggled with the thought and the implications of what carrying meant if she were caught alone by a crowd of angry, hungry people.
-Of which there were plenty.
+The weight of the automatic on her hip offered security, but Trina struggled with the thought and implications of what carrying meant if she were caught alone by a crowd of angry, hungry people—of which there were plenty.

-The lack of natural sounds, birds chirping, frogs grunting, still offended.
-But she tightened her core, brushed sweat from her forehead with the back of her hand and swallowed hard.
+The lack of natural sounds, birds chirping and frogs grunting, still offended me.
+But she tightened her core, brushed sweat from her forehead with the back of her hand, and swallowed hard.
 Then she stepped over a No Trespassing sign, the tattered faded sign had been X’d out, another stark reminder that she wasn’t in Louisiana anymore.
 Or rather, the Louisiana she once knew.
 That discarded sign was another reminder that the laws that once governed the United States of America no longer applied.
 But she wasn’t deterred.

 She smelled the briny water of the Gulf of Mexico.
-A blueish-green glow from the iridescent marine activity on the surface of the water lit up the area in front of her.
+A blueish-green glow from the iridescent marine activity on the water’s surface lit up the area in front of her.
 She reached the edge of the cove.
 Water slapped at her boots.
 A massive swarm of tiny moon jellies flowed and ebbed on the surface.
 She prayed there was shrimp fry in the water too.

-Long deep shadows like black swords cut across the water from the bank on her right.
-An alligator lay several hundred feet away, its beady yellow eyes glowed.
+Deep shadows like black swords cut across the water from the bank on her right.
+An alligator lay several hundred feet away.
+Its beady yellow eyes glowed.
 Sweet pungent cannabis clung to the humid air.
 Trina knew all the guards and their habits.
 Most were stoners, but that made them reckless and dangerous, too.
 She had an hour before the guards changed shifts.
-This was their time to retrieve water samples, get back to the lab, and secure the canisters before the staff began their day at The University.
+This was their time to retrieve water samples, return to the lab, and secure the canisters before the staff began their day at The University.

 She capped the first canister and removed the lid on the second, repeating the process.
 The hair on her arms prickled.
 Someone or something was moving through the woods, approaching from behind.